 Watts and kilowatt hours are another important unit of measurement.
 In this case, they measure overall power consumption.
 To calculate watts, you simply multiply volts by amps.
 This number gives us an idea of how much power something is going to need.
 Finally, since we tend to use electricity over time, you can measure the number of watts per hour, or 1000 watts per hour, which is a kilowatt hour.
 Since most homes use many thousands of watts per hour, the kilowatt hour is a standard unit for measuring consumption of electricity; you’ll probably see it on your power bill.

 The breaker box is where power comes in and gets spread throughout a tiny house electrical system.
 Individual breakers send a measured amount of flow of electrical current (amps) to each circuit in the house, via wires.
 If too many appliances are on at once, pulling more current through a circuit than it’s set up for, a breaker will flip.
-This cuts off power to that circuit and
+This cuts off power to that circuit and prevents a fire.

 There are many kinds of wire, and many sizes, or gauges, of each kind of wire.
 It’s extremely important to choose the correct wire for your application.
 Some wire is better suited for wet conditions, for bringing lots of current to an appliance like a dryer, or for easily bending to fit into small spaces.

-To learn more about the different parts of a tiny house electrical system, including how they fit together and how to hook up outlets, light fixtures, and more, enroll in our tiny house building class
+To learn more about the different parts of a tiny house electrical system, including how they fit together and how to hook up outlets, light fixtures, and more, enroll in our tiny house building class.

 Tiny house electrical requirements